 MORE ABOUT THIS PROGRAM

 Terms of a Fellowship

 Equal Justice Works Fellowships do not have a set salary level.
-Equal Justice Works instructs each host organization to set the Fellow's salary commensurate to what an attorney with similar experience and/or responsibility would receive at that organization.
+Equal Justice Works requires each host organization to set the Fellow's salary commensurate to what an attorney with similar experience and/or responsibility would receive at that organization.
 Equal Justice Works will provide up to $41,000 toward that salary level.
 If the salary exceeds $41,000, then the organization must provide the remaining amount.
 Salary must be agreed upon prior to submitting an application.
 It is that agreed upon salary amount that should appear on the Certification Form of the application.
-In addition, each Fellow is eligible to apply for the Equal Justice Works loan repayment assistance program (LRAP).
+In addition, each fellow is eligible to apply for the Equal Justice Works loan repayment assistance program (LRAP).

 Components of a Fellowship